How to Avoid Others Getting into Your Snapchat Account

 Unusual Account Activity

 Unauthorized users may use your account to send spam or phishing messages.
 They may also add unknown contacts.
 If you notice messages you didn't send or new friends added, your account may be compromised.
+This aligns with Snapchat's compromised account guidance, which treats activity you do not recognize as a warning sign that someone else may have accessed your account.

 Authentication Issues